-Research demonstrates that tobacco smoke is a health hazard to both smokers and non-smokers.
+Research demonstrates that tobacco use is a health hazard to both smokers and non-smokers.
 According to the Surgeon General, cigarette smoking is the leading preventable cause of illness and premature death in the United States.
 Non-smokers who are regularly exposed to second-hand smoke are also at increased risk of illness.
 In the interest of creating a safe and healthy environment, Biola University has adopted the following policy.
-This policy applies to all University facilities on the La Mirada campus.
+This policy applies to all university facilities on the La Mirada campus.
 All persons using the facilities of the University are subject to this policy.

-2. Smoking (including E-cigarettes/vaporizers) is prohibited on all University facilities, either inside buildings or outside.
+2. Smoking (including E-cigarettes/vaporizers) is prohibited on all university facilities, either inside buildings or outside.

 3. Smoking (including E-cigarettes/vaporizers) is prohibited in any vehicle owned, leased, or operated by the University.